Poverty in the United Kingdom: Poverty in the UK in the 21st century

-The most common form of child poverty today is poverty in working families.
-Roughly 30% of British children are now classed as poor and of those two-thirds are from working families.
-Analysts claim cuts to working-age benefits would likely increase poverty rates greatly during the three years following 2017.
+The most common form of child poverty in 2017 was poverty in working families.
+About 30% of British children were classed as poor and of those two-thirds were from working families.
+Analysts suggested that cuts to working-age benefits would likely increase poverty rates greatly during the three years following 2017.

 In-work poverty can be compounded by employees who do not get the pay that they are entitled to.
-A 2017 report by Middlesex University and Trust for London revealed that at least 2,000,000 workers in Britain are losing an estimated £3,000,000,000 in unpaid holiday pay and wages per year.
-It suggested that withholding holiday pay, not paying wages and workers losing a couple of hours money per week are some of the deliberate strategies used by employers to increase their profits.
+A 2017 report by Middlesex University and Trust for London revealed that at least 2,000,000 workers in Britain were losing an estimated £3,000,000,000 in unpaid holiday pay and wages per year.
+It suggested that withholding holiday pay, not paying wages and workers losing a couple of hours money per week were some of the deliberate strategies used by employers to increase their profits.

 Food Standards Agency (FSA) research suggested some poor people missed meals or went without healthy food due to financial pressure.
 One-third of unemployed people skipped meals or reduced the quality of their diet due to lack of money.
 8% of respondents to a survey had low or very low food security, suggesting just under 4,000,000 adults regularly struggled to get enough to eat.
 Other studies showed benefit freezes together with rising food prices were major factors in food insecurity.
-Campaigners and MPs have urged the British government to monitor food insecurity.
-Ministers so far refused but the Scottish Government agreed to enact a food insecurity measure.
+Campaigners and MPs urged the British government to monitor food insecurity.
+Ministers so far declined, but the Scottish Government agreed to enact a food insecurity measure.
 Women and young people are more likely to live in food insecure households.

 The Institute for Fiscal Studies said the benefit rate freeze and child tax credit cuts, together with the rollout of Universal Credit, which is less generous due to changes in work allowances, means, "large losses" for low-income households.
 John McDonnell said the IFS analysis showed a "clear threat" to working people's living standards, while the Liberal Democrats said that the "savage cuts" would make millions of households poorer.
 Projected benefit cuts will lead to the poorest working-age households losing between 4% and 10% of their income a year, according to the IFS.
 Fewer than one in ten British people believe all work is fair and decent, and 75% think more should be done to make work fairer.
 Many British people suffer insecure work with zero hours contracts.

-Nearly half of workers in 2017 were anxious over basic household expenses like food, transport and energy.
+The Guardian reported that half of workers in 2017 were anxious over basic household expenses like food, transport and energy.
 One in six workers had left the heating off despite it being cold to save on fuel bills, and similar numbers had pawned possessions in the previous year because they were short of money.
-A report in The Guardian in 2017 said that rents were rising and housing benefit was not rising to match this.
-Families were forced into increasing poverty, some facing a daily struggle to pay their rent and buy enough food.
-Some risk homelessness.
-Families with children are most affected and two-thirds of affected families are in work.
+The Guardian reported in 2017 that rents were rising and housing benefit was not rising to match this.
+Families were forced into increasing poverty, with some facing a daily struggle to pay their rent and buy enough food.
+Some risked homelessness.
+Families with children were most affected and two-thirds of affected families were in work.